pierre-rouleau/pel/doc/pel-manual.rst

                                provides helpful descriptions of the arguments to C functions when editing a buffer in c-mode.
 PEL sets the hook required for this.

-pel-use-cc-vars                Enables use of the cc-vars standard Emacs                     No, it is part
-                               library for the cc mode.
-PEL sets some values for C          of standard GNU development.
-Emacs.

-                               **Note**: 🚧 support for this is underway.
-                               More options to be documented once C development is described in the PEL documentation.

 pel-use-common-lisp            Enables use of Common Lisp development within                 Yes, it tries to
                                Emacs using a Common Lisp system such as SBCL_  (Steel Bank   install slime